 If your child misses 10% (three weeks / sessions) or more schooling across the school year, for whatever reason, they are defined as persistent absentees.
-Absence for whatever reason disadvantages a child by creating gaps in his or her learning.
+Absence for whatever reason disadvantages a child by creating gaps in their learning.
 Research shows these gaps affect attainment when attendance falls below 95%.
-The results of our school's termly wellbeing survey show that children who have absence levels below 96% have lower social and educational wellbeing.
-Therefore, we monitor all absence thoroughly and all attendance data is shared with the local authority and the Department for Education.
+The results of our school's termly wellbeing survey show that children who have absence levels below 96% have lower social, emotional and educational wellbeing.
+Therefore, we monitor all absence thoroughly, share attendance data with the local authority and the Department for Education.
 If your child has been absent and their attendance level is falling towards 90% we will contact you and may consider implementing an Attendance Plan.